 “Meditating on the terrifying number of road fatalities I started to believe that riding a bike in South Africa is just plain foolish,” he says.

 About 18 years later that he had his dad’s old Vespa PX fixed, and rode it for a year or so.
-“That was followed some time later by a memorable 6 month fling with a Yamaha XT660R.”
-Justus can’t decide which bike to buy, so he rides anything that comes his way.
-“A real bike slut,” he concludes.
-His dream rides are a Triumph Tiger 800 XC and Gilera Fuoco.
+“That was followed some time later by a memorable fling with a Yamaha XT660R.”
+Justus rides a 2006 BMW 1200 GS.
+His dream rides are a KTM 890 Rally and a Gilera Fuoco.